carolynwu/Messenger/README.md

 ### Knowledge about Node.js and Angular
 * Some notes about Node.js:

-  Node is a runtime environment for executing JavaScript code.
+  1. Node is a runtime environment for executing JavaScript code.

-  There are two key components of the web application: client and service.
+  2. There are two key components of the web application: client and service.
 Node.js is bascially JavaScript on the server part.

   **Express.js**
-  The lightweight framework
+  1. This islightweight framework
-  > That you don't have to repeat same code over and over again.
+  2. > That you don't have to repeat same code over and over again.
 Node.js is a low-level I/O mechanism which has an HTTP module.
 If         you just use an HTTP module, a lot of work like parsing the payload, cookies, storing sessions (in memory or in Redis), selecting       the right route pattern based on regular expressions will have to be re-implemented.
 With Express.js it there for you to use.

 (reference from https://stackoverflow.com/questions/12616153/what-is-express-js)